Bunny Lake Is Missing: Plot

 Ann wakes up in the hospital and escapes.
-She discovers that Steven is burying Bunny's possessions in the garden, and had sedated the little girl, hiding her in the trunk of his car.
-Steven implies an incestuous interest with his sister, complaining that Bunny has always come between them.
-Believing that Ann loves Bunny more than him, the child threatens Steven's dream of a future with his sister.
-Ann, realising her brother is insane, begins playing childhood games with Steven, in order to distract him from killing Bunny.
-Newhouse, having discovered that Steven lied to the police about the name of the ship that brought the Lakes to England, rushes quickly to the Lakes' residence, arriving in time to apprehend Steven, successfully rescuing Ann and Bunny.
+Discovering Steven burying Bunny's possessions in the garden, Ann then finds a bound and gagged Bunny, who Steven had taken from the preschool, sedated, and hidden in the trunk of his car.
+Steven reveals an incestuous interest with his sister, complaining that Bunny has always come between them, starting with when Ann became pregnant from a relationship with her boyfriend.
+Resenting that Ann loves Bunny more than him, Steven wishes to eliminate Bunny, who threatens his dream of a future with his sister.